forbes-group/mmfutils/Notes.md

   and we should have a release branch?
 (Thinking about testing and badges... currently I have a branch for each version, but this means I need to specify the latest one each time.)
+* Fix bases to properly use GPU (sundered values etc.).

 # Working Environment (Conda/pip and all that)